openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

    learners move the pointer onto an icon.

    Learners select icons in the unit navigation bar to access course units.
-   They can also use the left and right arrow buttons at either end of the unit navigation bar to move back to the previous unit or forward to the next unit.
+   They can also use the **Previous** and **Next** options at either end of the unit navigation bar to move back to the previous unit or forward to the next unit.

 .. _Navigating the Course Outline: